What Is VO2max?

 What Is a Good VO2max for Your Age?

-Although VO2max naturally declines with age, those who regularly exercise will have better scores than their younger sedentary counterparts.
-The table below gives some general benchmarks for adults [4].
+Although VO2max naturally declines with age, those who regularly exercise will have better scores than their younger sedentary peers.
+The table below gives some general benchmarks for adults (in mL per kg per minute) [4].